anishsarkars/KindCampus/README.md

 ## 💡 Support & Contact
 - Open an issue on GitHub
-- Email: support@kindcampus.com
+- Email: hi@anishsarkar.site

 ---

-> Made with ❤️ for campus communities everywhere.
+> Made with ❤️ by Anish for GDG On Campus.